soloplxya/cs4248-g31/README.md

 Once installed, you can use the command `jupyter notebook` to launch the notebook.

-As our programs are quite CPU intensive due to intensive deep learning training, it is recommended that your local GPU have specs similar to that of the `NVIDIA V100 GPU`.
+As our programs are quite GPU intensive due to intensive deep learning training, it is recommended that your local GPU have specs similar to that of the `NVIDIA V100 GPU`.

 #### Google Colab